open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 ## What’s next?

-The OpenTelemetry contributors expect to be able to configure the logging and the database instrumentation automatically.
+The OpenTelemetry contributors expect to be able to configure the logging and database instrumentations automatically.
 Please share your thoughts and experience about the OpenTelemetry starter and Spring Boot native applications.